SerenityOS/serenity/Base/usr/share/man/man7/SystemServer.md

 socket it sets up for the service, and only spawn the service once a client tries to connect to the socket.
 The service should then start up and accept the connection.
 This all happens transparently to the client.
-If a lazy service is configured to be *kept alive*, it can even exit after some period of inactivity;
+If a lazy service is configured to be *kept alive*, it can even exit after some period of inactivity.
-in this case SystemServer will respawn it again once there is a new connection to its socket.
+In this case, SystemServer will respawn it again once there is a new connection to its socket.

 ## See also